-Canceled/abandoned races do not count towards the MAST Cup scoring.
-In addition to canceled/abandoned races, there shall be two throw out races which will not count towards the MAST Cup scoring.
+Canceled/abandoned races will count towards the MAST Cup scoring.
+There shall be two throw out races which will not count towards the MAST Cup scoring.

 The following additional items apply to Division and MAST Cup Scoring:

 In specific races as noted in the Sailing Instructions, boats may fly a spinnaker.
 Boats choosing to fly a spinnaker will be penalized 13.848 sec. for each 10 minutes sailed.